KaterynaMkrv/Time-Series-Forecasting-on-Large-Scale-Data/README.md

 📌 **Key Benefits**:
 - Supports **port operations**, scheduling, and traffic management
 - Automatically processes raw AIS datasets
 - Predicts and maps ETA in real-time for any given ship position
-- Offers in-depth **error diagnostics**, visualization, and interpretability
+- Offers in-depth **error diagnostics**, visualization, and interpretability for client

 ---